C++ Core Guidelines: Template Definitions

 }

 It would be optimal but not always manageable if a template operates only on its arguments.
-This holds for the function template sort but not for algo.The function template algo has dependencies to sqrt and to the function helper.
-In the end, the implementation of algo introduces more dependencies than the interface shows.
+This holds for the function template sort but not for algo.The function template algo has dependencies to sqrt and the function helper.
+Ultimately, the implementation of algo introduces more dependencies than the interface shows.

 T.61: Do not over-parameterize members (SCARY)

-If a member of a template does not depend on a template parameter it removes it from the template.
+If a template member does not depend on a template parameter, it removes from the template.
 A member may be a type or a method.
-By following this rule you may decrease the code size because the non-generic code is factored out.
+By following this rule, you may decrease the code size because the non-generic code is factored out.

-The example from the guidelines is quite straightforward.
+The example from the guidelines is relatively straightforward.

 template<typename T, typename A = std::allocator{}>